Published: October 1998

 Her firm provides 150 technical writers and trainers over the course of a year to clients from Boston to Atlanta and to other points in the United States and in foreign countries.
 She estimates there are about six competitors in her field.

 As for Allocca, she sees a future of robust growth for Essential Data.
 “We’re penetrating only 1 percent of our target market today,” she says, referring to the 13,000 computer tech writing positions existing across the country and constituting a $2 billion market.
-Looking at the still-untapped her firm to annual gross revenue level of $50 million to $100 million within the next three to five years.
+Looking at the still-untapped, Allocca expects to grow her firm to an annual gross revenue level of $50 million to $100 million within the next three to five years.

 Good pay, relaxed atmosphere setting impetus for employees